ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 None of Edward's children married or had children.

-Wife: **Hannah (Thatcher) Eastman Mills** (1825?, died Brooktondale NY, Feb 25, 1917).
+Edward married (2) **Hannah (Thatcher) Eastman Mills** (1825?, died Brooktondale NY, Feb 25, 1917).
 Married on Dec 30, 1896.

-(No children from the marriage to Edward.)
+  - No children.

 Notes:
+  - Edward's parents were married while Edward was in utero and his older brother Thomas was already a toddler.
   - The only source of Horace's exact date of death is a listing from Evergreen Hill Cemetery, so this date should be verified.
   - Edward's middle name Hallock was his Mother's maiden name.
-  - Jonas was Edward's father's name.
-  - Edward had a sister named Emily who may have lent her name to Edward's daughter.
+  - It would appear that Edward named his second son after his father, and Emily would appear to get her name from Edward's sister who passed over decade before Emily was born.

-Edward H. Mills' ancestors were early settlers of the Town of Smithtown and to this day the [Mills Pond District](https://en.wikipedia.org/wiki/Mills_Pond_District_(St._James,_New_York)) is named for them:
+Edward H. Mills' ancestors were early settlers of the Town of Smithtown on Long Island and to this day the [Mills Pond District](https://en.wikipedia.org/wiki/Mills_Pond_District_(St._James,_New_York)) is named for them:

  <figure>
  <blockquote>